apache/hudi/website/docs/docker_demo.md

 trino:default> exit
 ```

-### Step 5: Upload second batch to Kafka and run DeltaStreamer to ingest
+### Step 5: Upload second batch to Kafka and run Hudi Streamer to ingest

-Upload the second batch of data and ingest this batch using delta-streamer.
+Upload the second batch of data and ingest this batch using Hudi Streamer.
 As this batch does not bring in any new
 partitions, there is no need to run hive-sync

 ```java